 Pro tip: Did you know that you can make smaller, incremental changes to your website in order to get more leads?
 Because conversion rate optimization involves writing, design and development, incremental design is a great solution to scientifically design for better results.

-Although there a lot of social media sites you could spend time updating, there are three that offer a very real benefit to businesses as they develop their marketing strategy.
+Although there are a lot of social media platforms you could spend time updating, there are three that offer a very real benefit to businesses as they develop their marketing strategy.
 The Big 3 -- Facebook, Twitter, and LinkedIn are powerful platforms from which to launch and spread a message.
 When you’re considering how to spread the word through social media, consider your audiences, and if you’re paying for social media advertising, targeted audiences and multiple campaigns offer the greatest benefit.

 Pro Tip: Facebook, Twitter and LinkedIn are all useful for business, but can have different purposes.
 For example, a B2B company might use Facebook to demonstrate culture for recruiting, but use LinkedIn for content distribution and relationship building.

-The most successful businesses have learned how to effectively use every tool available in their digital strategy.
+The most successful businesses have learned how to effectively use every marketing tool available in their digital strategy.
 Regardless of how small or large your business may be, these activities are crucial to the success of your online marketing strategy.

 What are you planning on doing differently next year?
 Next quarter?
 Next month?